 Today there are several major groups organizing kidney exchanges across the United States.
 These kidney registries are different than the national kidney waiting list through United Network of Organ Sharing (UNOS).
 The national kidney waiting list is for people to receive a kidney from a donor who is deceased.
 Patients on the kidney exchange registries may stay active on the national kidney waiting list through their transplant center while they are also registered with a kidney exchange program.

-The University of Washington Medical Center belongs to the National Kidney Registry (NKR).
-The website for the national kidney registry is kidneyregistry.org.
+The University of Washington Medical Center is a Member Center of the National Kidney Registry (NKR).
+The website for the National Kidney Registry is kidneyregistry.org.

 Is there additional testing needed for donor exchange?

 Living kidney donors and transplant recipients participating in the donor exchange have the same medical work up and evaluation as traditional living donation.
 However, there could be some additional testing required for the National Kidney Registry.

 Will I have to travel for the transplant or donation?